lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 Again, we can find the value of the likelihood at its maximum by calculating  using eq.
 5.5.

-Testing for evolutionary correlations
+## Section 5.4: Testing for evolutionary correlations

 There are many ways to test for evolutionary correlations between two characters.
 Traditional methods like PICs and PGLS work great for testing evolutionary regression, which is very similar to testing for evolutionary correlations.
 However, when using those methods the connection to actual models of character evolution can remain opaque.
 Thus, I will first present approaches to test for correlated evolution based on model selection using AIC and Bayesian analysis.
 I will then return to “standard” methods for evolutionary regression at the end of the chapter.

-Testing for character correlations using maximum likelihood and AIC
+### Section 5.4a: Testing for character correlations using maximum likelihood and AIC

 To test for an evolutionary correlation between two characters, we are really interested in the elements in the matrix R. For two characters, x and y, R can be written as: